ksu-cs-textbooks/cis642-643/content/00-forward/03-grading.md

 * __Test Suite__ The release should include an appropriate test suite that performs unit and integration tests on the existing code base, and all tests should pass.
 If an automated test suite is not possible, the release should include a written test plan and documentation of its outcome for the release.

 {{% notice warning %}}
-Remember, you must complete **ALL** the requirements above to earn points for your milestone.
+Remember, you must complete **ALL** the requirements above to earn points for your release.
 Skipping documentation or testing will result in **NO POINTS EARNED** even if your program works!
 {{% /notice %}}

 {{% notice info %}}